Aryan-coder-student/NeuroVision-BHPC/README.md

 *High-Performance Computing for Precision Diagnostics*

-The NeuroVision BHPC (Brain High-Performance Computing) project, hosted at [github.com/Aryan-coder-student/NeuroVision-BHPC-3D-Brain](https://github.com/Aryan-coder-student/NeuroVision-BHPC-3D-Brain), is a specialized implementation of the NeuroVision platform.
+The NeuroVision BHPC (Brain High-Performance Computing) project, hosted at [3D Braintumor Segmentation Pipeline](https://github.com/Aryan-coder-student/NeuroVision-BHPC-3D-Brain), is a specialized implementation of the NeuroVision platform.
 It leverages high-performance computing (HPC) to enhance 3D brain tumor segmentation, delivering faster and more accurate results for clinical applications.
 Developed by Aryan-coder-student, this iteration focuses on optimizing AI models for real-time tumor analysis, making it a powerful tool for researchers, developers, and healthcare professionals.

 ---